allenjoseph/angular-seed-typescript/docs/api-proxy.md

 ## How to configure

-In the root folder you will find a `gulpfile.config.js`, containing the API proxy configuration.
+In the conf folder you will find a `gulpfile.config.js`, containing the API proxy configuration.

 The interesting part is there:
 ```js